-Turn to Rev 21.
+But heaven would not happen if Christ did not first deal with death and judgement.
 We'll begin with two verses from Rev 21, and then we'll go back to Genesis and take a quick tour through the Bible.

 People sometimes imagine their dream home.
 If you had a dream home, where would it be?
 What would it be like?
 David S. builds custom homes, and for some of those people he's building a dream home for them.
 They pick the land, they pick the house plan, and so on.
-Generally we find out that we can't afford our dream home, so we cut back a bit.